 Method Returns Meaning

-StatusEvent (Object source, - Constructor for this Event.
+JxfsStatusEvent (Object - Constructor for this Event.

-int status)
+source, int status)

-StatusEvent (Object source, - Constructor for this Event - complete
+JxfsStatusEvent (Object - Constructor for this Event - all parameters

-int status, parameters
+source, int status, except result and extendedResult

 JxfsType details)

+JxfsStatusEvent (Object - Constructor for this Event - complete

+source, int status, parameters

+JxfsType details,

+int result,

+int extendedResult)

 getStatus() int The status the affected device has changed

 to.
 See the list below for details on when

 these events are sent.
 Each specific Device

-type also adds some more status codes.
+72 - 7 0 type also adds some more status codes.

 getDetails() JxfsType Indicates the detailed status conditions of

 or one of the device.

 its This is filled if the given status does not

-subclasses give the exact and complete status change
+subclasses give the exact and complete status change information.

-information.

 An example here would be (for the printer)

-that a status of JXFS_S_PTR_TONER
+that a status of JXFS S PTR TONER

 would be sent indicating something with

 the toner changed.
 The application could

 then query this details object for the exact

 condition (is it empty or low or).

 If a generic status change is reported (see

 section on JxfsStatus) then this field is

 empty (==null).

+getResult() int Specifies additional information on the

+reason that originated the event.

+Notice that a status event may be issued

+even if the status itself did not change, but